watem-sedem/watem-sedem/docs/installation.rst

 	C:\cn_ws\cn_ws.exe C:\modelinput\catchment.ini-file

 It is possible to run the executable of CN-WS in every directory by adding its location to the system variable PATH.
-The model was tested on dutch ("," as a decimal seperator) and english ("." as a decimal seperator) language system computers.
+The model was tested on Dutch ("," as a decimal separator) and English ("." as a decimal separator) language system computers.
 Both work, other language systems are not tested yet.

 The :ref:`tutorial <tutorial>` gives a practical example how to use the model